awsdocs/aws-kms-developer-guide/doc_source/programming-keys.md

 ------

-## Getting Key IDs and Key ARNs of Customer Master Keys<a name="listing-keys"></a>
+## Getting key IDs and key ARNs of customer master keys<a name="listing-keys"></a>

-To get the IDs and ARNs of the customer master keys, use the [ListKeys](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListKeys.html) operation\.
+To get the [key IDs](concepts.md#key-id-key-id) and [key ARNs](concepts.md#key-id-key-ARN) of the customer master keys, use the [ListKeys](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListKeys.html) operation\.
 These examples use the optional `Limit` parameter, which sets the maximum number of CMKs returned in each call\.
+For help identifying a CMK in an AWS KMS operations, see [Key identifiers \(KeyId\)](concepts.md#key-id)\.

-In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a Client](programming-client.md)\.
+In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a client](programming-client.md)\.

-For help with finding key IDs and key ARNs in the AWS KMS console, see [Finding the Key ID and ARN](find-cmk-id-arn.md)\.
+For help with finding key IDs and key ARNs in the AWS KMS console, see [Finding the key ID and ARN](find-cmk-id-arn.md)\.

 ------
 #### [ Java ]